alejandrodobiegonzalez/GroupAssignment1/Group Assignments/readme.md

 ### Scope of Work

+_Our intended analysis will create connections between racialized housing policies like redlining and the power of single family zoning.
+Utilizing permit data will demonstrate where construction in happening in Los Angeles and Riverside and point to where housing production (density) has stagnated.
+We intend to explore if the same locations that enforced redlining are also those areas most resistant to change and density.
+Utilizing the American Community Survey data will further reveal tresholds of affordability, homeownership, and overcrowding._

+**Other considerations for visualizations:**
-* Ellis act evictions (may measure gentrification better than just housing pressure) (anti eviction mapping project)
+* Ellis act evictions (may measure gentrification better than just housing pressure) [Anti eviction mapping project]
-* Rent increases as a heat map (from where?)
+* Rent increases as a heat map
 * Overcrowding as proxy for housing pressure (ACS)
 * Need two maps from two different years to overlay and find the discrepancies in zoning for each jurisdiction